fraboniface/fraboniface.github.io/_posts/2019-09-04-so-it-begins.md

 ### Posting frequency
 I have no rule, for now.
 I will spend as much time as necessary on my posts.
 The question is whether to break down long articles in several installments.
 I have mixed feelings about this.
 On one hand, I know shorter posts make for an easier read and will be read by more people.
 On the other hand, I *love* very long texts when they are interesting and well written.
-The best example I know of this is Tim Urban's [Wait but why](https://waitbutwhy.com/).
+The best example I know of this is Tim Urban's [Wait But Why](https://waitbutwhy.com/).
 In short, I don't know.

 ### Length of my articles